Pressure Vessels

 • Ensure your autoclave or pressure vessel is designed and constructed in accordance with the ASME Boiler and Pressure Vessel Code, as indicated by a placard.

-• Notify UW Facilities to include your pressure vessel in their inventory for periodic inspection by (L&I); look for a state ID sticker (green stamp) on the equipment, indicating it has been inspected by the agency every two years.
+• If you are on the Seattle campus, notify UW Facilities to include your pressure vessel in their inventory for periodic inspection by (L&I); look for a state ID sticker (green stamp) on the equipment, indicating it has been inspected by the agency every two years.

 • Refer to the Biohazardous Waste page for autoclave safety information.